silver and gold round coins in box

 How do I avoid Google jurisdiction-specific fees?

-If your ads target any of the countries listed above, you cannot avoid the fee.
-Google Ads will automatically add the surcharge for any traffic costs from those countries as a separate line item on your invoice added at the end of every month.
+You cannot avoid the fee if your ads target any of the countries listed above.
+Google Ads will automatically add the surcharge for traffic costs from those countries as a separate line item on your invoice at the end of every month.

-However, if you’re not targeting these countries, there are two ways where you can avoid the fee by adjusting to your campaign settings, one more effective than the other.
+However, if you’re not targeting these countries, you can avoid the fee by adjusting your campaign settings, one more effective than the other.

 1. Update your search targeting in your campaigns

 Change your targeting options to target “people in or regularly in your targeted locations,” which will hone your targeting to those who are presently in your location target.
-While a good solution, it’s not 100% as you may have a business traveler from the UK who is regularly in your targeted area looking for services.
-When the visitor returns home and searches using a UK IP address, they will still be subject to that tax.
+While a good solution, it’s not 100%, as you may have a business traveler from the UK who is regularly in your targeted area looking for services.
+When visitors return home and search using a UK IP address, they will still be subject to that tax.

 2. Exclude countries with DSTs from your campaigns